-International Seminar & Workshop on Coherence Therapy - Lisbon 21-23 May earlier in the history of the field both in work needs to be empathic.
-Empathy can Piaget's work on accommodation and in be focused in several different places.
-The Festinger's work on cognitive dissonance. empathy most familiar to therapists is When we identified the juxtaposition empathy for the experience of having the process for deep change of emotional themes, we were surprised to see how it hardship that comes in the experience of extends Piaget's and Festinger's findings to the unconscious emotional world, the world of the unconscious emotional knowledge structures.
+B.: That's a novelty.
+It has some parallels earlier in the history of the field both in Piaget's work on accommodation and in Festinger's work on cognitive dissonance.
+When we identified the juxtaposition process for deep change of emotional themes, we were surprised to see how it extends Piaget's and Festinger's findings to the unconscious emotional world, the world of the unconscious emotional knowledge structures.